 - I took my blog full-time (EEK!) in May 2017

-- Even though I have lived in Chicago for nearly three years, I am still an avid Cardinals fan, and still HATE the Cubs
+- Even though I have lived in Chicago for over three years, I am still an avid Cardinals fan, and still HATE the Cubs

 - I love blue fireworks and Christmas lights